Cincinnati-Tulsa postponed due to Bearcats’ COVID-19 issues

 Cincinnati is next scheduled to play Oct.
 24 at No. 17 SMU.

+FIU is scheduled to play Oct.
+23 against Jacksonville, a game originally scheduled for Sept.
+3 but pushed back when FIU delayed the start of its fall sports competition to Sept.
+16.

-Overall, it is the major college fifth game that had been slated to be played this week to be rescheduled, and the fourth since Sunday.
+Overall, six major college games slated to be played this week have been rescheduled because of the virus, including five since Sunday.
 The Southeastern Conference has called off two games, including LSU at No. 10 Florida, the first postponements in the league since it began Sept.
 26.

 The SEC was also rocked this week by the news that Alabama coach Nick Saban tested positive for the virus ahead of the second-ranked Crimson Tide’s showdown at home with No. 3 Georgia.
 Saban said Wednesday he did not have symptoms.
 He is unlikely to coach Saturday against Georgia.